Promoting, supporting and encouraging the study of the United States since 1955

 1. Functions and duties of charity trustees: The charity trustees shall manage the affairs of the CIO and may for that purpose exercise all the powers of the CIO.
 It is the duty of each charity trustee:

-1. to exercise his or her powers and to perform his or her functions as a trustee of the CIO in the way he or she decides in good faith would be most likely to further the purposes of the CIO; and
+1. to exercise their powers and to perform their functions as a trustee of the CIO in the way they decide in good faith would be most likely to further the purposes of the CIO; and

 2. to exercise, in the performance of those functions, such care and skill as is reasonable in the circumstances having regard in particular to

-1. any special knowledge or experience that he or she has or holds himself or herself out as having; and
+1. any special knowledge or experience that they have or hold themselves out as having; and

-2. if he or she acts as a charity trustee of the CIO in the course of a business or profession, to any special knowledge or experience that it is reasonable to expect of a person acting in the course of that kind of business or profession.
+2. if they act as a charity trustee of the CIO in the course of a business or profession, to any special knowledge or experience that it is reasonable to expect of a person acting in the course of that kind of business or profession.

 2. Eligibility for trusteeship